Coal and poverty

 The catastrophic damage caused by coal and climate change has become a matter of survival for families living in the world’s poorest communities.
 Burning coal remains the single biggest contributor to climate pollution.
 More intense droughts, floods and tropical cyclones are destroying people’s homes and leaving many families facing food and water shortages.
 And the world’s poorest people are being hit hardest.
 In East Africa, almost 11 million people are dangerously hungry due to a catastrophic drought that has been compounded by climate change.

-Climate change, fuelled by dirty coal pollution, could drive a staggering 122 million more people into extreme poverty by 2030.
+Climate change, fuelled by coal pollution, could drive a staggering 122 million more people into extreme poverty by 2030.
 There is no space for new coal.

 Burning coal is a public health disaster.
 Families living close to dirty coal mines and coal-fired power plants are literally being choked.
 Worldwide, the air pollution from burning coal is responsible for hundreds of thousands of premature deaths and millions of asthma cases.
-In some places, families have been forced from their homes by the greedy coal polluters and their dirty operations.
+In some places, families have been forced from their homes by coal polluters and their operations.

 Powering up against poverty with clean energy